Is your Windows Continuously Restarting? Try these Fixes

 Resetting Windows can be a last resort solution to fix the issue of continuous restarting on a computer.
 It reinstalls the operating system and removes any corrupted or damaged system files that may be causing the issue of continuous restarting.

 When you reset Windows, your computer’s operating system will be reinstalled to its default state.
-Essentially, your computer will revert back to the way it was when you first purchased it or first installed Windows.
-When you initiate a reset, you will be presented with a choice to either preserve your personal files and data or remove them during the process.
+Essentially, your computer will revert to the way it was when you first purchased it or installed Windows.
+Upon initiating a reset, you will be presented with a choice to either preserve your personal files and data or remove them during the process.
 This allows you to decide whether you want to start with a completely clean slate or retain your personal files and data.

 ABOUT THE AUTHOR